 Leave comments on a blog - Blogger Help If someone has comments enabled on his or her blog, then you can usually find a "comments" link at the end of each post, like this: If you click this link, you'll see the comments that other readers have left, and the option to leave your own.
 The link might open a pop-up window, depending on how the blog owner configured their comment settings.
 Beneath the text field for your comment are the identity options.
+(The list might have other options, depending on the blog's settings.)
 Options might include: Google Account: If you choose this option, your comment will be attributed to your Blogger display name, which will then link to your Blogger profile.
 Notes: This article only covers Blogger's commenting system.

 Orelles de burro Add images and videos to your blog - Blogger Help You can add photos, other images, and videos to any blog posts that you create.
 Add an image to a blog post Images in your blog are stored in a Google Album Archive and show up in Blogger when you’re inserting them into pages or blog posts.
 Sign in to Blogger.
-Choose the blog to update.
-Create a new post or edit a post to add images.
 Add an image to a post quickly by dragging it: Stop images from opening in an overlay By default, images on your blog will be opened in a large overlay, called a Lightbox.
 Sign in to Blogger.
 Note: If you have Dynamic Views turned on, images in your blog can only be opened by turning it off.
 Delete images from an album You can delete images from your album archive any time.
 Note: If you placed a photo from a private folder on your blog, a copy may appear in both that folder and in the Album Archive.
-Troubleshoot uploading issues If you have problems uploading images, clear your cache and cookies, then try these steps: Add a video to your blog Sign in to Blogger.
+Troubleshoot uploading issues If you have problems uploading images, clear your cache and cookies, then try these steps: Turn off your pop-up blocker or add Blogger.com in your pop-up blocker settings.
+Add a video to your blog Note: